jabiologo/ecologicalTools/README.md

 # ecologicalTools
-Several ecological tools in R
+Several tools in R for ecology and evolutionary modeling